 Typically wash down your antacid with a glass of OJ or grapefruit juice?
 Big mistake.
-"Citrus fruits like oranges, lemons and grapefruits are acidic, so they can cause heartburn or make symptoms worse, especially when consumed on an empty stomach," explains Alissa Rumsey MS, RD, spokesperson for the Academy of Nutrition and Dietetics.
+"Citrus fruits like oranges, lemons, and grapefruits are acidic, so they can cause heartburn or make symptoms worse, especially when consumed on an empty stomach," explains Alissa Rumsey MS, RD, CSCS.

 Sad but true: your post-dinner chocolate fix is probably making your acid reflux symptoms worse.
 And yes, that holds true even if it's the heart-healthy dark variety.
 "Chocolate is high in fat and contains caffeine which has been suggested to be a trigger for acid reflux," says Koszyk.
 "If you just can't deny that chocolate fix, eat a small portion since fattier food takes longer to digest.
 The longer the food stays in the stomach, the higher risk of getting reflux."
-And once you're feeling better, don't miss our report, The 17 Best & Worst Dark Chocolates to ensure you're picking the very best bar for your waistline and health.
+And once you're feeling better, don't miss our report on the best dark chocolates to ensure you're picking the very best bar for your waistline and health.

 Tomatoes, whether eaten raw in a salad or transformed into a savory-sweet marinara, are also no-go's if you want the painful burning feeling in your chest to subside.
 "Similar to citrus fruits, tomatoes are acidic and can make heartburn worse," Rumsey tells us.